vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 ```

 NOTE:
-If running Linux, you may need to install a handful of extra packages alongside Minikube, like `ebtables`, `dnsmasq`, `libvirtd`, `virt-manager`, and then ensure `libvirtd` is running correctly with `sudo systemctl restart libvirtd`.
+If running Linux, you may need to install a handful of extra packages alongside minikube, like `ebtables`, `dnsmasq`, `libvirtd`, `virt-manager`, and then ensure `libvirtd` is running correctly with `sudo systemctl restart libvirtd`.

 ### Open the Kubernetes Dashboard

-Once Minikube starts, open the Kubernetes dashboard to ensure things are working
+Once minikube starts, open the Kubernetes dashboard to ensure things are working
 You can use this for future troubleshooting.

 ```shell